White-naped jay

 The white-naped jay (Cyanocorax cyanopogon) is a species of bird in the family Corvidae.
 It is endemic to Brazil - where it is known as the Gralha Cancã or the Cancão.
 Its natural habitats are subtropical or tropical dry forest and subtropical or tropical moist lowland forest.

+They are capable of interbreeding with plush-crested jays, and hybrids between the species have been observed.
+The species are visually similar and often are mistaken for each other.

+They sometimes serve as a food source for humans.
+They are also sometimes kept as pets.